zanondev/zanondev/README.md

 ### Hi there 👋

-My name is Lucas, and I am a full-stack developer
+My name is Lucas, and I work as a full-stack developer since 2022!

 Technologies I have professional experience with, including testing and CI/CD: